MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/update-office-telemetry-components-for-office-2016.md

 Here are the procedures for uninstalling the old telemetry processors, installing the new telemetry processors, and updating the telemetry database.

 > [!NOTE]
 > Be sure that you get the list of telemetry processors before you install Office 2019 or Office 2016.
-You can find the list on the [Telemetry Processor worksheet](telemetry-dashboard-worksheet-reference.md#bkmk_TelemetryProcessorWorksheet) in Telemetry Dashboard.
+You can find the list on the [Telemetry Processor worksheet](telemetry-dashboard-worksheet-reference.md#telemetry-processor-worksheet) in Office Telemetry Dashboard.

 ## To uninstall the old version of telemetry processor